jecki/DHParser/documentation_src/manuals/nodetree.rst

     '...s ...s ...m Palace'

-The positions resemble the text positions of the text represented by the tree at the very moment when the context mapping is generated, not the source positions captured by the `pos`-propery of the node-objects!
+The positions resemble the text positions of the text represented by the tree at the very moment when the trail mapping is generated, not the source positions captured by the `pos`-propery of the node-objects!
 This also means that the mapping becomes outdated the very moment, the tree is being restructured.